 French bread is a favorite dinner bread.
-Its famous crust is made by baking the loaves at 400 degrees F for the first 5 minutes and then misting the loaves with water.
-The oven temperature is then dropped to 350 degrees F and the bread bakes for another 25 minutes.
-The result is a bread that everyone will love.
+Its famous crust is made by baking the loaves at 400 F for the first 5 minutes and then misting the loaves with water.
+The oven temperature is then dropped to 350 F and the bread bakes for another 25 minutes.
+The result is a bread everyone will love.

-- In large bowl, combine water, yeast, sugar, and salt.
+- In a large bowl, combine water, yeast, sugar, and salt.
 Stir until dissolved.
 Mix in flour, a little at a time, until a soft dough is formed.
-Turn dough out onto floured board and knead it for about 8 minutes.
+Turn dough out onto a floured board and knead it for about 8 minutes.
 Put dough in greased bowl and flip dough over so that the dough top is also lightly greased.
 Cover with clean kitchen towel and let rise in warm, draft-free place for about 1 hour or until double in size.

 - Punch down dough.
-Give dough a quick 2-minute knead.
+Give the dough a quick 2-minute knead.
 Divide dough into 2 equal halves.
 Shape each half into a long loaf.
 Place loaves onto a lightly greased baking sheet.
 Make about 5 diagonal slits, 3/4 inch deep, into the top of each loaf.
 Cover loaves and let rise for 45 minutes or until double in size.

-Bread Baking Tips:
+Bread Baking Tips

-Keep yeast stored in an airtight container and in the refrigerator.
+- Keep yeast stored in an airtight container and in the refrigerator.
 Heat, moisture, and air kills the yeast and prevents bread dough from rising

-Store flour properly to keep it from spoiling.
+- Store flour properly to keep it from spoiling.

-Bread flour has a higher amount of gluten than all-purpose flour.
+- Bread flour has a higher amount of gluten than all-purpose flour.
 This means that bread made with bread flour will rise higher than bread made with all-purpose flour.
 You can make your own bread flour by adding 1-1/2 teaspoons gluten to each cup of all-purpose flour you use in your bread recipe.

-Add a cup of raisins or dried cranberries to the bread dough for extra sweetness.
+- Add a cup of raisins or dried cranberries to the bread dough for extra sweetness.

-Brush loaves with egg white before baking to produce a shiny crust.
+- Brush loaves with egg white before baking to produce a shiny crust.

 - Brush loaves with milk before baking to produce a dark, shiny crust.